Randa Haines

-Randa Jo Haines (born February 20, 1945, in Los Angeles) is a film and television director and producer.
+Randa Jo Haines (born February 20, 1945, in Los Angeles) is an American film and television director and producer.
 Haines started her career as a script supervisor on several low-budget features in the 1970s, including Let's Scare Jessica to Death and The Groove Tube.
-She is most famous for directing the critically acclaimed feature film Children of a Lesser God (1986), which starred William Hurt and Marlee Matlin, for which Matlin won the 1987 Academy Award as Best Actress, and which was nominated 5 Academy Awards including Academy Award for Best Picture.
+She is best known for directing the critically acclaimed feature film Children of a Lesser God (1986), which starred William Hurt and Marlee Matlin, for which Matlin won the 1987 Academy Award as Best Actress, and which was nominated for 5 Academy Awards including an Academy Award for Best Picture.
 Haines also won the Silver Bear at the 37th Berlin International Film Festival.
 In 1989 she was a member of the jury at the 39th Berlin International Film Festival.
 In 2002 she was a member of the jury at the 24th Moscow International Film Festival.

 Haines received a Directors Guild of America Award nomination for the film Children of a Lesser God (1986) and was nominated both for the DGA Award and an Emmy Award in 1984 for the television movie Something About Amelia.